Minor in Economics

 Statistics (1 course)

-[formerly ECON-121, MATH-140, GOVT-201, INAF-320, OPIM-172, or OPIM-173] - Students interested in taking ECON-3001 (Econometrics) as an elective must take ECON-2110 or MATH-2040 as a pre-requisite
+Students interested in taking ECON 2120 (Econometrics) as an elective must take ECON 2110 or MATH 2140 as a prerequisite for that course.

 Economic Electives (2 courses)

-- Two (2) economics electives
+- Two (2) Economics electives above the 2000 level.

-- Students who took ECON-1003 (instead of 1001 and 1002) must take 3 economics electives
+- Students who took ECON 1003 instead of 1001 and 1002 must take 3 economics electives

-[formerly ECON-003] - The Department maintains a list of our course descriptions and their prerequisites.
+- The Department maintains a list of our course descriptions and their prerequisites.

 Note: not all courses are offered each semester, check with the Georgetown Schedule for the current semester’s listing.